Inspirations

 commercial posters for the London Planetarium, Madame Tussaud's and the

-RSC with (from top left) lower part of Smart's 'Hendrix',
+RSC with (from top left) lower part of Larry Smart's 'Hendrix',

 [Little Murders: Jules Feiffer play], Mick Jagger ('Let